Castle ruin Steinsberg Ardez

 The castle ruins are freely accessible at all times.
 Guided tours are possible on request at the guest information Scuol.

-- With the Rhaetian Railway (from Chur, Prättigau or Upper Engadine) hourly to Ardez
+- With the Rhaetian Railway (from Chur, Prättigau or Upper Engadine) every hour to Ardez

 - From the east: via Landeck / Austria in the direction of St. Moritz on H27